Portal2Nowhere/AspectWiki/Aspects/Blood.md

 [^6]: an argument that existed for a long time between groups, leading to each group killing members of the other group

-[^7]: an oath that has been made between two or more people that cant be broken, symbolising bond of mutual trust
+[^7]: an oath that has been made between two or more people that cant be broken, symbolizing bond of mutual trust